sethforprivacy/sethforprivacy.com/content/guides/building-sethsimmons-me.md

 # Sourcecode

-The up-to-date sourcecode for all of the Hugo configurations and posts on [sethsimmons.me](https://sethsimmons.me) can be found at [sethsimmons/sethsimmons.me](https://github.com/sethsimmons/sethsimmons.me).
+The up-to-date sourcecode for all the Hugo configurations and posts on [sethsimmons.me](https://sethsimmons.me) can be found at [sethsimmons/sethsimmons.me](https://github.com/sethsimmons/sethsimmons.me).

 # Next Steps

 The biggest new features I'd like to add to my site are:

 - Automatic deployments whenever a new commit is pushed to my repo
-- Simple subscriptions so user's can be notified of new posts automatically
 - Simple search

 Thanks for reading, and please don't hesitate to reach out via [Twitter, Matrix, or email]({{< ref "/content/about.md#how-to-contact-me" >}}) if you have any questions or would like more detail!